ModnarUser/MyAussenlicht/README.md

 #endif
 ```

-Choose the `LOLIN(WEMOS) D1 R2 & mini` board, connect your board via USB, select the correct COM-port and press `upload to board`.
+Choose the `LOLIN(WEMOS) D1 R2 & mini` board, connect your board via USB, select the correct COM-port, and press `upload to board`.

 Upon bootup the ESP-module will attempt to connect to the specified WiFi network: